hynekcer/django-salesforce/README.rst

 Backwards-incompatible changes
 ------------------------------

+-  Database models exported by Django 1.9 or 1.10 can not be used for Django 1.8 or foreign keys can be simply fixed by replacing all strings ``, models.DO_NOTHING`` by ``, on_delete=models.DO_NOTHING`` which is compatible with all versions.

 -  v0.6.9: This is the last code that supports old Django 1.7 and 1.8.0 - 1.8.3

 -  v0.6.1: This is the last code that supports old Django 1.4, 1.5, 1.6.